varsharath23/AtliQ-Hospitality-Analytics-Project/README.md

   - Traced the issue to how ALLSELECTED() interacted with a Top N filter.

 ### 4. Importance of a dedicated Date Table
+- Learned that time-based analysis becomes significantly easier and more reliable with a proper date table.
+- Used the date table to build:
+  - Weekly Trends
+  - Revenue WoW %
+  - Occupancy WoW %
+  - Monthly filtering

+### 5. Hospitality Performance is a Balance of Demand, Pricing and Capacity
+- Developed an understanding of:
+  - Occupancy %
+  - ADR
+  - RevPAR
+  - Revenue
+  - Realisation %
+  - Cancellation %
+  - No-Shows
+- RevPAR is one of the most important top-line metrics in hospitality.
+- Learned that:
+  - High Occupancy alone does not guarantee strong performance.
+  - High ADR with poor Occupancy may indicate pricing issues.
+  - RevPAR is valuable because it combines pricing and occupancy performance.
+  - Revenue Realized is often more meaningful than Revenue Generated because cancellations and no-shows affect actual outcomes.

+## Insights:

+- Total revenue is ₹1.71bn (+7.23% WoW), but RevPAR (₹7.35K) and Occupancy (57.87%) have declined WoW by nearly 1%.
+- Average Daily Rate (ADR) remains completely flat at ₹12.70K across all weeks, failing to adapt to shifting market demand.
+- Due to flat pricing, RevPAR directly mirrors regular, cyclical drops in occupancy, bottoming out around 51% during low weeks.
+- The Luxury segment (62%) and Elite rooms (33%) drive the business, with Mumbai generating 39% of total revenue.
+- Properties with poor guest ratings (~3.0) suffer from low occupancy (~53%), whereas highly rated properties (4.2+) maintain ~66% occupancy.
+- Atliq Bay (Hyderabad) maintains a strong 65.87% occupancy but yields the lowest ADR in the portfolio at ₹9.44K.
+- Every single distribution channel and property suffers from an identical, high cancellation rate (24%–26%) and no-show rate (~5%).
+- 42.13% of total inventory goes unutilized daily (1.07K rooms), with 71% of that waste concentrated in high-margin tiers (Elite, Premium, Presidential).
+- Weekend occupancy structurally outperforms weekdays (67% vs 60%), yet weekends account for only 30.87% of captured guest reviews.
+- Week 32 experienced an unprecedented flip where weekday occupancy spiked to 65.3% while weekend occupancy collapsed to 49.2%.

+- Atliq Grands is actively losing market share in its core luxury/business sectors due to aggressive competitor moves and a lack of internal business intelligence capabilities.